Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

 #### Prerequisites

-- A POS store is created, see [Create a store via wizard](./06_CreateStore.md#create-a-store-in-pos-using-the-wizard) or [Create a store manually](./06a_CreateStoreManually.md#create-a-pos-store-manually).
+- A POS store has been created, see [Create a store via wizard](./06_CreateStore.md#create-a-store-in-pos-using-the-wizard) or [Create a store manually](./06a_CreateStoreManually.md#create-a-pos-store-manually).
 - The stock allocation is configured, see [Configure the stock allocation](./06a_CreateStoreManually.md#configure-the-stock-allocation).

 #### Procedure